alsalafiyyah/alsalafiyyah.github.io/_posts/general/2020-07-21-the-proper-manner-enjoining-good-forbidding-evil.md

 layout: post
 title: "What is the proper manner of enjoining right and forbidding evil"
 publisher: "alsalafiyyah@icloud.com"
-source: "Majmu' Fatawa wa Maqalat 9/347"
+source: "Majmu' Fatawa 9/347"
-category: [general, hisbah]
+category: [hisbah]
 hijri: Dhul-Qa'dah 30, 1441 AH
 date: 2020/07/21
-shaykhs: Shaykh Ibn Baz
+binbaz: true
+excerpt: "What is the proper manner of enjoining right and forbidding evil?"
 ---

 Question: